teamyudin/FileChopper/README.md

 # FileChopper
-Takes a text file of any size and splits it into smaller files with a specified number of lines.
+Takes a text file of any size and splits it into smaller files for further processing.

 Uses NServiceBus Saga with RavenDB persistence.